-Working holiday's are a great way to immerse yourself in a different country whilst earning some money.
+Working holidays are a great way to immerse yourself in a different country whilst earning some money.
 If you’re planning a working gap year in Canada for your next adventure then now is the best time to do it!
-Here are out five reasons why it’s a good idea to plan your Canadian working holiday with BUNAC.
+Here are our five reasons why it’s a good idea to plan your Canadian working holiday with BUNAC.

-The Canadian High Commission has opened online registrations earlier than ever for its 2017 quota of International Experience Canada (IEC) work permits.
+The Canadian High Commission opens online registrations each year with a quota of International Experience Canada (IEC) work permits.
 The permits, which allow young British and Irish citizens to spend up to two years living and working in Canada, are limited in number compared with other popular gap year destinations like Australia and New Zealand, so it’s important to apply early and get the details right.
-Savvy candidates can sign up for BUNAC's Work Canada programme and maximise their chances of securing the sought-after visas.
+Savvy candidates can sign up for BUNAC’s Work Canada programme and maximise their chances of securing the sought-after visas.
 BUNAC guides you through the IEC process and helps ensure that your application is accepted first time.

 2. Stay in the know with Facebook groups, webinars and more…

 The Canadian High Commission’s application process requires IEC candidates to create an online profile, then join a “pool” of applicants and wait for an Invitation to Apply.
 On BUNAC’s Work Canada programme, not only do you benefit from expert help and advice on eligibility and supporting documents, but you also gain access to BUNAC’s exclusive Facebook group, online webinars, plus email and text messages alerting you to important announcements and upcoming deadlines.